About the Enterprise Europe Network

 The Enterprise Europe Network is a key instrument in the EU's strategy to boost growth and jobs.
-Bringing together close to 600 business support organisations from more than 50 countries, we help small companies seize the unparalleled business opportunities in the EU Single Market.
+Bringing together around 600 business support organisations from more than 50 countries, we help small companies seize the unparalleled business opportunities in the EU Single Market.

 Our member organisations include chambers of commerce and industry, technology centres, research institutes and development agencies.
 Most of them have been supporting local businesses for a long time.
 They know their clients' strengths and needs - and they know Europe.